 212 alazoneía (a feminine noun derived from alē, "wandering, roaming") – properly, a vagabond ("quack"), making empty boasts about having "cures" to rid people of all their ills (even by producing "wonders," etc.).

 There are many things for us to learn to understand as we seek to grow closer to God the Father, Christ Jesus our Lord and Saviour, and the Holy Spirit.
-In these next couple of scriptural passages are just but some of the teachings for us to understand and learn.
+In these next couple of scriptural passages are some of the teachings for us to understand and learn.

 In Matthew 5:13, our Lord Jesus Christ has given us guidance about being the salt of the earth.